helm/hub/README.md

 Contributions to the process happen in this repository while the software powering the Hub is [Monocular](https://github.com/helm/monocular), a Helm project.

+## Happy helming in China

+ If you are in China, you will experience problems with some Helm repositories and the images they use not being accessible (e.g., gcr.io).
+You can use a mirror hub at https://developer.aliyun.com/hub which will automatically sync & replace unavailable images & repository URLs in every Chart with locations accessible in China.

 ## License

 The following licenses used: